1992 Italian general election: Results

 Christian Democracy (DC) suffered a significant swing against it, but the coalition it had led prior to the elections managed to retain a small majority.
-Opposition parties won a significant amount of support; however, the largest opposition party, the Italian Communist Party, had suffered an internal crisis after the fall of the Soviet Union, with the bulk of the party reforming into the Democratic Party of the Left (PDS) and a minority forming the Communist Refoundation Party (PRC).
+Opposition parties won a significant amount of support; however, the largest opposition party, the Italian Communist Party (PCI), had suffered an internal crisis after the fall of the Soviet Union, with the bulk of the party reforming into the Democratic Party of the Left (PDS) and a minority forming the Communist Refoundation Party (PRC).
 Collectively, they suffered a 4% swing against them, with the PDS losing a third of its seats compared to 1987, and the opposition was divided.
 The biggest winner of the election was Northern League, which was not inclined to alliances at the time due to its separatist leanings.

 The resulting parliament was therefore weak and difficult to bring to an agreement, and lasted only two years before new elections were held in 1994.
 This was accelerated by the mani pulite scandal, which began shortly before the election and expanded in scope throughout 1992 and 1993.
 The scandal implicated vast sections of almost every major political party in Italy in extensive corruption.
 This had catastrophic consequences for the political landscape as the governing parties became extremely unpopular.

 The 1992–1994 parliamentary term also saw the first major change to the Italian electoral system since the late 1940s, with a 1993 referendum abolishing the clause of the electoral law which required candidates to win two-thirds of votes to be elected in the Senate's single-member districts.
-This essentially transformed the Senate electoral law from de facto pure proportional representation to a majoritarian additional member system.
+This essentially transformed the Senate electoral law from de facto pure proportional representation to a mixed-member majoritarian system.
 Parliament subsequently passed a new electoral law establishing a similar system for the Chamber of Deputies.